 - Preheat your oven to 400 F. Wrap each individual beet in aluminum foil and place on baking sheet.
 Allow to roast in the oven for approximately one hour.

-- Chop beets into large chunks.
+- Chop the beets into large chunks.
 Place in a medium bowl and toss in the remaining ingredients.
 Allow beets to marinade in the dressing for a few minutes prior to serving.